 The Aboriginal Cultural Heritage Act

 The main purpose of the Aboriginal Cultural Heritage Act 2003 is to recognise, protect and conserve Aboriginal cultural heritage.
-It recognises and respects that the Aboriginal people should be the keepers and knowledge holders of their culture.
+It recognises and respects that First Nations people should be the keepers and knowledge holders of their culture.

 The Act outlines processes to avoid or minimise disruption or damage to Aboriginal cultural sites and artefacts.